FrancoL42/Pathogenic-waste-traceability/README.md

 ## 👨‍💻 Author

-Developed as a university capstone project (UTN FRC) for a real client: AESA Misiones S.A.
-(VEOLIA concession).
+Developed as a university capstone project (UTN FRC).

 ---